BEng in Computer Science

 Focus

-A student may choose to claim any of the following five Focuses, provided that he/she must have taken at least FOUR courses under the corresponding Focus.
+A student may choose to claim any of the following six Focuses, provided that he/she must have fulfilled the requirements specified under the corresponding Focus.

 • COMP3270 Artificial intelligence